-Beyond Cash-Additive Capital Requirements: When Changing the Numeraire Fails
+Beyond Cash-Additive Risk Measures: When Changing the Numeraire Fails

-University of Zurich, Department of Banking and Finance; ETH Zürich - Department of Mathematics
+University of Zurich, Department of Banking and Finance; Swiss Finance Institute; ETH Zürich - Department of Mathematics

 ETH Zürich - Department of Mathematics